About the Center for Neuroscience

 - What are the causes and potential treatment of brain disorders such as schizophrenia, autism, bipolar disorder, Alzheimer's disease, Parkinson's and traumatic brain injury?

-In addition to discovery-driven research, the Center for Neuroscience is home to one of the premier graduate training programs in the United States.
+In addition to discovery-driven research, the Center for Neuroscience is home to three premier NIH T32 training programs for graduate and postdoctoral researchers.
 The Neuroscience Graduate Program provides students with unparalleled opportunities for research at the cutting edge of neuroscience.